 Street & Drainage Maintenance Division

 Maintains the City’s streets, street signs, sidewalks, and drainage systems.
 The street and drainage division also is responsible for mosquito control.
 The City has 200 miles of streets.
 Street and Drainage Maintenance Division operates from and is part of the Public Services Department.
 If you have any questions contact Davis Brown at (903) 657-5246, ext.
 221 or email.

 Parks & Cemeteries Division

 Ensures adequate, safe, well-maintained parks, which include athletic fields and playground equipment, shelters, picnic tables, and restrooms at Lake Forrest Park and Yates Park.
-The parks division also provides recreational facilities and activities during the summer months that include a miniature golf course, and a swimming pool.
 Approximately 45 acres covering seven parks are maintained.
 Lakewood Memorial Cemetery, Old City Cemetery, Flanagan Cemetery, Graham-Hall Cemetery, and Smith Cemetery.
 Cemeteries are maintained and cover approximately 25 acres.
 Parks & cemeteries division operates from and is part of the Public Services Department.
 If you have any questions contact Davis Brown at (903) 657-6551, ext.
 230.

 Is responsible for distribution of the motel / hotel tax collected by the City.
 All tax monies are expended in accordance to the state law.
 The Department’s duties are to market and promote Henderson through advertising as a travel destination.
 You may contact Suzanne Cross at (903) 657-6551, ext.
 104, or email.